Chair of Asian Studies

-Gerald Figal has appointments in the History Department and the Asian Studies Program where he does teaching and research in modern Japanese cultural history and media studies.
+Gerald Figal has appointments in the History Department and the Asian Studies Department where he does teaching and research in modern Japanese cultural history and media studies.
 His first book, Civilization and Monsters: Spirits of Modernity in Meiji Japan (Duke UP, 1999), is a study of how traditional folk beliefs and a wider discourse on the mysterious and supernatural were variously reconfigured in the context of Japan’s modernization to serve the consolidation of a nation-state on the one hand and to offer a platform of critique of Japan’s path to modernization on the other.
-His latest book, Beachheads: War, Peace, and Tourism in Postwar Okinawa (Rowman & Littlefield Asia/Pacific/Perspectives Series, 2012) considers issues of tourism and war memorialization in postwar Okinawa.
+His second book, Beachheads: War, Peace, and Tourism in Postwar Okinawa (Rowman & Littlefield Asia/Pacific/Perspectives Series, 2012) considers issues of tourism and war memorialization in postwar Okinawa.
 He has several journal articles in this area, including “Waging Peace on Okinawa” that was cited as Honorable Mention for Best Article in the journal Critical Asian Studies in 2001.
 His latest article, "Life with Tetrapods: The Nature of Concrete in Okinawa," appears in Cross-Currents: East Asian History and Culture Review (e-journal) 30: https://cross-currents.berkeley.edu/e-journal/issue-30/figal.

-Figal has recently embarked on a third book-length project, “Multiple Exposure: Photography in Postwar Okinawa, 1945-75" which brings into conversation together for the first time in the same work the business, production, and product of Okinawan, mainland Japanese, and American photography of Okinawa and its people.
+Figal has two ongoing projects.
+The first, “Multiple Exposure: Photography in Postwar Okinawa, 1945-75," brings into conversation together for the first time the business, production, and product of Okinawan, mainland Japanese, and American photography of Okinawa and its people.
 The second, tentatively titled "The Secret Life of Tetrapods in Contemporary Japan," is a multidimensional study of the history and culture of the iconic concrete wave blocks that have lined much of Japan's coastline since the 1960s.